The annual International Live Statues Festival takes place in Rehovot during the first week of July.

 I haven’t seen labels next to all performers.
-But, some of them had labels telling what it is and who it is.
-As you can see these are two theatre actors.
+But, some had labels telling what it was and who it was.
+As you can see, these are two theatre actors.

 There were three performers dressed in white and moving through the crowd.
-Interestingly, they used hoverboards and it added a lot to their image.
+Interestingly, they used hoverboards, which added a lot to their image.

-These two performers specialized mostly on soap bubbles.
+These two performers specialized mainly in soap bubbles.

 Overall, we (both adults and kids) enjoyed the Live Statues Festival.
 It was much more than I expected.
-We spent two and a half hours and have not seen everything.
+We spent two and a half hours and had not seen everything.
 The only downside was the crowds.
-My tip would be not to come on Thursday, but rather in the middle of the week.
+My tip would be not to come on Thursday but instead in the middle of the week.

 Have you ever been to Rehovot International Live Statues Festival?
 Did you like it?
 Let us know in the comments below.

 That’s all for today, and I’ll see you in future travels!

 Additional ResourcesHere are several resources that I created to help travelers: